CLARISSA MOSLEY PSYCHOLOGIST - CROWS NEST, SYDNEY

 Pay the psychologist fee and get the rebate in your account

-Focused psychological strategies for +50 minutes is medicare (MBS) item number 80110 and attracts a rebate of $88.25
+Focused psychological strategies for +50 minutes is medicare (MBS) item number 80110 and attracts a rebate of $92.50

 Attend sessions until needed or until your session limit is reached, then review.

-Your referral lasts one year from the date you received it and the MHCP was done.
-(So, if you saw your doctor on 3 October 2019, your referral lasts until 2 October 2020).
-You are eligible for up to 10 session** rebates per calendar year for individual sessions and another 10 for group sessions.
 However, your initial referral will be for 6 sessions; after 6 sessions your psychologist will need to write a letter let your doctor know how you are going and if you need the other 4.
 Then your doctor will lodge a review item number and your plan will be active for another 4 rebates.

 Your referral lasts a year, but your sessions 'reset' at the end of the year.
 Sessions reset December 31st